Vanuatu: Independence (1980–present)

-Edward Natapei of the VP became Prime Minister in 2001 and went on to win the 2002 Vanuatuan general election.
-The 2004 Vanuatuan general election saw Vohor and the UMP return to power, however Vohor lost much support over a secret deal to recognise Taiwan in the China-Taiwan dispute and was unseated in a confidence vote less than five months after taking office, being replaced by Ham Lini.
-Lini switched back recognition to the People's Republic of China and the PRC remains a major aid donor to the Vanuatu government.
-In 2007 violent clashes broke out in Port Vila between migrants from Tanna and Ambrym, in which two people died.
-Lini lost the 2008 Vanuatuan general election, with Natapei returning to power, however Vanuatu politics then entered a period of turmoil.
+Edward Natapei of the VP became prime minister in 2001 and went on to win the 2002 Vanuatuan general election.
+The 2004 Vanuatuan general election saw Vohor and the UMP return to power.
+He lost much support over a secret deal to recognise Taiwan in the China-Taiwan dispute and was unseated in a confidence vote less than five months after taking office, being replaced by Ham Lini.
+Lini switched back recognition to the People's Republic of China, and the PRC remains a major aid donor to the Vanuatu government.
+In 2007, violent clashes broke out in Port Vila between migrants from Tanna and Ambrym, in which two people died.
+Lini lost the 2008 Vanuatuan general election, with Natapei returning to power as Vanuatu politics entered a period of turmoil.
 There were frequent attempts by the opposition to unseat Natapei via the use of no confidence votes – though unsuccessful, he was briefly removed on a procedural technicality in November 2009, an action that was then overturned by the Chief Justice.
-Sato Kilman of the People's Progressive Party (PPP) managed to oust Natapei in another confidence vote in December 2010, only to be removed in the same manner himself by Vohor's UMP in April 2011, however the latter was deemed invalid on a technical point and Kilman returned as PM.
-However the Chief Justice then overturned Kilman's victory, with Natapei returning to power for 10 days, at which point the Parliament voted in Kilman once more.
+Sato Kilman of the People's Progressive Party (PPP) ousted Natapei in another no confidence vote in December 2010.
+He was removed in the same manner by Vohor's UMP in April 2011.
+This was invalidated on a technical point and he returned as PM.
+The Chief Justice then overturned his victory.
+Natapei returned to power for ten days, until Parliament voted in Kilman again.
 Kilman managed to remain in office for two years, before being ousted in March 2013.

-The new government was the first time the Green Confederation was in power, and the new Prime Minister, Moana Carcasses Kalosil, was the first non-Ni-Vanuatu to hold the position (Kalosil is of mixed French-Tahitian ancestry and a naturalised Vanuatu citizen).
-Kalosil instituted a review of the sale of diplomatic passports and publicly declared his support for the West Papua independence movement, a move supported by former PMs Kilman and Carlot Korman.
-Kalosil was ousted in yet another confidence vote in 2014, with the VP returning under Joe Natuman, who himself was ousted the following year in a confidence vote led by Kilman, angered at being fired from his position of Foreign Affairs Minister.
+The new government was the first time the Green Confederation was in power, and the new prime minister, Moana Carcasses Kalosil, was the first non-Ni-Vanuatu to hold the position (Kalosil is of mixed French-Tahitian ancestry and a naturalised Vanuatu citizen).
+Kalosil took steps to institute a review of diplomatic passport sales in his country.
+He also expressed his support for the West Papuan independence movement.
+Support for this move was also expressed by former Prime Ministers Kilman and Carlot Korman.
+Kalosil was ousted in another confidence vote in 2014, with the VP returning under Joe Natuman, who himself was ousted the following year in a confidence vote led by Kilman.
 Meanwhile, the country was devastated by Cyclone Pam in 2015, which resulted in 16 deaths and enormous destruction.